microsoft/dotnet/releases/net471/KnownIssues/534719-Networking ServicePoint.ConnectionLimit default behavior with loopback changed unexpectedly.md

 Changes in .NET Framework 4.7.1 to the `System.Net.Http.HttpClientHandler` class caused this problem.

 ## Resolution
-To work around the problem using HttpClient APIs, you can use the following code to increase the connection limit.
+To work around the problem using HttpClient APIs, you can use the following code to increase the default connection limit for all endpoints.
+This will affect all connections in the process.
 This code should be added before calling any HttpClient APIs.

 ```c#
 ServicePointManager.DefaultConnectionLimit = 20; // Actual value should be based on your requirements.
 ```

-Note: This will also change the limits for non-loopback addresses.

 ## More information
 We will fix this problem in a future .NET Framework Quality Rollup release.